dgaydukov/cert-aws/sa/files/sa.md

 Continuous security monitoring service, helps to protect aws accounts/workloads/data by analyzing data from cloudTrail/vpcFlowLogs/dnsLogs using ML.
 It's regional service, so all collected data is aggregated/analyzed within region.
 It doesn't store any data, once data is analyzed it discarded. threat intelligence - list of malicious IP addresses maintained by aws and third-party partners.
 You should first enable GuardDuty, you can also assign admin account (it can assume 2 roles to administer your GuardDuty).
 Since WAF using application layer you can't use it to block other ports (you have to use NACL for this), so you can't use it to block ssh access to ec2.
 Yet you can use guardDuty to track malicious activity on ssh (like determine who is trying to brute force ssh)
-You can build solution where GuardDuty once find issue, would invoke CW event which would invoke lambda, which would update VPC NACL & web ACL(see `sa/files/images/guardduty-cloudwatch-lambda.png`)
+You can build solution where GuardDuty once found issue, would invoke CW event which would invoke lambda, which would update VPC NACL & web ACL(see `sa/files/images/guardduty-cloudwatch-lambda.png`)
 You can configure cw event rule to capture all or specific guardDuty finding types (using `detail: type` - you can specify which types to filter):
 ```
 GuardDuryFindingEvent: